Gentle on My Mind: Legacy

 Hartford said the success of "Gentle on My Mind" allowed him to become a full-time songwriter without working as a disc jockey.
 The song's success also caught the attention of Tom Smothers, who in 1968 invited Hartford to become a part of The Smothers Brothers Comedy Hour on CBS.
 The same year, Campbell performed "Gentle on My Mind" as the theme song of his own CBS show The Glen Campbell Goodtime Hour.

-In 1970, Claude François recorded the song in French under the title "Si Douce A Mon Souvenir".
+In 1970, Claude François recorded the song in French under the title "Si douce à mon souvenir".
 Fourteen years later, Brazilian singer Roberto Carlos wrote the song "Caminhoneiro" ("Trucker") in Portuguese using the melody of "Gentle on My Mind."
 In 1985, Puerto Rican salsa singer Frankie Ruiz released a Spanish-language version of "Caminhoneiro" entitled "El Camionero".

 Hartford donated the manuscript of "Gentle on My Mind" to the Country Music Hall of Fame and Museum in 1982.
 By 1984, the song had played on radio over four million times in the United States, and became the best-selling song of Broadcast Music, Inc.'s (BMI) catalog.
 In 1987, the estimated number of plays grew to 4.4 million and 400 versions had been recorded.
 At the time, Hartford refused the use of the song for commercials and parodies.

 In 1990, BMI listed Campbell's version of "Gentle on My Mind" as the fourth-most-played song in the history of radio in the US.
 It appeared at number 71 on Country America magazine's 1992 list of the Top 100 Country Songs of All Time, while BMI placed the version at number 16 on its 1999 list of Top 100 Songs of the Century.
 By 2001, with six million plays, the song became the second-most-played on the radio in the US, behind the Beatles' "Yesterday".

 In 2008, the 1967 recording of "Gentle on My Mind" by Glen Campbell on Capitol Records was inducted into the Grammy Hall of Fame.
 In 2014, the Band Perry recorded a version of the song for the documentary Glen Campbell: I'll Be Me; the cover won the category for Best Country Duo/Group Performance at the 57th Annual Grammy Awards in 2015, and peaked at number 29 on Billboards Country Airplay and at number 35 on the Hot Country Songs.
 In August 2017, following Campbell's death, sales of his hit singles increased by 6,000%.
 The digital downloads figure for "Gentle on My Mind" registered 3,000 and increased the track's total sales at the time to 251,000.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.